datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 formally in the reference section of your publication.
 Each dataset’s landing page includes a suggested citation.

-Note: datasets in DataONE Dash are in the public domain under a [Creative Commons Universal waiver ](http://creativecommons.org/publicdomain/zero/1.0/)(CC0).
+Note: datasets in ONEshare are in the public domain under a [Creative Commons Universal waiver ](http://creativecommons.org/publicdomain/zero/1.0/)(CC0).
 You have no legal obligations, but we do ask that you cite the data formally when practical to acknowledge the creators and to make your own